Compliance Management System

 Covestro expressly encourages employees to openly discuss any concerns about proper conduct by the company regarding taxes with their supervisors or local tax departments, and to obtain assistance or advice.
 Our whistleblower tool is also available to employees and third parties.

 A standardized process is used to report tax risks worldwide to the corporate Taxes function once a year.
-Tax risks are monitored on an ongoing basis in cooperation with the Group companies and, if necessary, the risk reports are amended.
+Tax risks are monitored on an ongoing basis in cooperation with the subsidiaries and, if necessary, the risk reports are amended.
 Financial reporting comprises tax risks, which are integrated into the internal control system for the (Group) accounting and financial reporting process and the risk early warning system.